foreverallama/readmat/docs/subsystem_data_format.md

 This region links objects to its corresponding handle superclass objects.

-- The start of thisregion is indicated by the fifth offset value
+- The start of this region is indicated by the fifth offset value
-- This region consists of blocks of 32-bit integers, in order of `object_id`
+- This region consists of blocks of 32-bit integers, in order of `dependency_id`
 - Each block is of the form `(num_handle_properties, handle_id_1, handle_id_2 ...., handle_id_N)`
-CHECK WHAT TYPE OF ID IT IS
+- Here, `handle_id` points to the `type2_id` of the handle object
 - Each block is padded to 8 byte boundary
 - The first block is all zeros